Do Go On - 369 - The Night Witches

 Unfortunately.

-It was due a bit of luck.
+He was due a bit of luck.

-In total, the Barbarossa force had about 3,000 tanks, 7,000 artillery pieces, and 2,500 aircraft.
+In total, the Barbarossa force had about 3,000 tanks, 7,000 artillery pieces and 2,500,000 aircraft.

-It was, in effect, the largest and most powerful invasion force in human history.
+It was in effect the largest and most powerful invasion force in human history.

-The invasion along an 1,800-mile or 2,900-kilometer front took the Soviet leadership completely by surprise
+The invasion along an 1,800 mile or 2,900 kilometre front took the Soviet leadership completely by surprise and caught the Red Army in an unprepared and partially demobilized state.

-I was only joking there about Hitler.
+I should say, by the, I was only joking there about Hitler.

 I think he was a real bitch.